 From heritage and marketing to education and finance, your degree can take you into many other professional fields.
 Learn more about your options and how we can support you on your journey.

 What skills will I gain during my degree?

 - application of theoretical and scientific principles and concepts to archaeological problems

 - field work, post-excavation and laboratory techniques

-- application of statistical and numerical techniques to process
+- application of statistical analysis techniques to process archaeological data

 - interpretation of spatial data

 An archaeology graduate will also typically have the following skills:

 - ability to reflect and assess, evaluate and present evidence and new information

 - presentation skills